mldbai/mldb/container_files/assets/www/doc/builtin/procedures/BagOfWordsStatsTableProcedure.md

 # Bag Of Words Stats Table Procedure

-This procedure type is meant to work with bags of words, like the output of the `tokenize` function.
+This procedure type is meant to work with bags of words, as returned by the `tokenize` function.
 It creates a statistical table to track the co-occurrence of each word with the specified outcome, over all rows in a table.